ganeti/ganeti/man/gnt-instance.rst

 which options can be specified, see the **add** command.

 The ``-t (--disk-template)`` option will change the disk template of the instance.
-Currently only conversions between the plain and drbd disk templates are supported, and the instance must be stopped before attempting the conversion.
+Currently, conversions between all the available templates are supported, except the ``diskless`` and the ``blockdev`` templates.
+For the ``blockdev`` disk template, only partial support is provided and acts only as a source template.
+Since these volumes are adopted pre-existent block devices, conversions targeting this template are not supported.
+Also, there is no support for conversions to or from the ``diskless`` template.
+The instance must be stopped before attempting the conversion.
 When changing from the plain to the drbd disk template, a new secondary node must be specified via the ``-n`` option.
 The option ``--no-wait-for-sync`` can be used when converting to the ``drbd`` template in order to make the instance available for startup before DRBD has finished resyncing.
+When changing to a file-based disk template, i.e., ``file``, ``sharedfile`` and ``gluster``, the file storage directory and the file driver can be specified via the ``--file-storage-dir`` and ``--file-driver`` options, respectively.
+For more details on these options please refer to the **add** command section.
+When changing to an ``ext`` template, the provider's name must be specified.
+Also, arbitrary parameters can be passed, as additional comma separated options.
+Those parameters along with the ExtStorage provider must be passed using either the ``--ext-params`` or ``-e`` option.
+It is not allowed specifying existing disk parameters such as the size, mode, name, access, adopt, vg, metavg, provider, or spindles options.

 The ``-m (--runtime-memory)`` option will change an instance's runtime memory to the given size (in MB if a different suffix is not specified),